Facets-cloud/facets-cloud.github.io/docs/compliance/README.md

 > Any application developer who wants to expose a web server port to the outside world must define an ingress rule in the
 > application stack definition.
 Facets injects [ModSecurity](https://github.com/SpiderLabs/ModSecurity) with [OWASP ModSecurity Core Rule Set](https://github.com/coreruleset/coreruleset).
 > Similar to Falco, the output is sent to prometheus/grafana and can be optionally relayed to third party monitoring tools like Newrelic as well.
-> An information Security personnel can write required rules for alerting.
+> An information Security personnel can customize the rules for alerting.

 ![ModSec Dashboard](../media/modsec.png)